Skip to Content

 Eat Mindfully:

 Many providers put a strong emphasis on “proper nutrition” to support mental health.
-While nutrition matters, food is also a source of comfort and during seasons of intense disruption (such as a global pandemic).
+While nutrition matters, food is also a source of comfort during seasons of intense disruption (such as a global pandemic or even just shifts in life like a job change or a major meeting on the horizon).

 SOURCE: Rao, T. S., Asha, M. R., Ramesh, B. N., & Rao, K. S. (2008).
 Understanding nutrition, depression and mental illnesses.
 Indian journal of psychiatry, 50(2), 77–82. https://doi.org/10.4103/0019-5545.42391